jefarth/code-quiz-v2/README.md

 ## Description

 This project was an assignment going over web API's for a Web Development Boot Camp.
-This project is a timed coding assessment designed to help new applicants get used to completing multiple-choice questions and interactive coding challenges as part of an interview process.
+This is a project I am recreating after completion of the Boot Camp to re-establish the learned skills from the activity and improve upon the application with the advanced skills I now have.
+The application is a timed coding assessment designed to help new applicants get used to completing multiple-choice questions and interactive coding challenges as part of an interview process.
 The app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.

 ## Table of Contents